Written by: Yi Jie

 Unfortunately, as adults, it is now time to consider what we want to excel in.
 It is a sad epiphany for Singapore students who realize that they have to decide their careers from a very young age.

 How do we know whether we like something if we've never tried it before?
 How do we know that we won't regret our decision?
 Or how do we know if this is the right path for us?
 Questions.
 Questions.
 Questions.
-I hope that my response will provide you with some answers to your burning questions!
+I hope that my response will provide you with some answers to deciding between choosing JC or Poly!

 Perks of Choosing Singapore Junior Colleges